Arlene Violet

-Arlene Violet (born 1943) was a religious sister in the Sisters of Mercy and Attorney General of Rhode Island 1985–1987.
+Arlene Violet (born 1943) is an American politician.
+She was a religious sister in the Sisters of Mercy and Attorney General of Rhode Island 1985–1987.
 She was the first female Attorney General elected in the United States.

 Biography

 Arlene Violet was born into a middle class Republican–voting family in Providence, Rhode Island.
 After attending Providence College, she entered Sisters of Mercy convent in 1961, taking her final vows in 1969.
 Violet said she joined the convent because "I wanted to do something with my life and try to make a difference, and I saw nuns as the people who could make that difference."

 Violet later earned a bachelor's degree from Salve Regina University and was a school teacher in a disadvantaged neighborhood in the early 1970s.
 Becoming interested in law, she enrolled at Boston College Law School, graduating in 1974.
 During her schooling, she clerked in the judge's chambers and did an internship in the Rhode Island Attorney General's Office.
 Due to financial difficulties at the convent, she left her legal work and returned to the convent, serving as an administrative nun through the early 1980s.